Consumption Tax: Definition, Types, Pros & Cons, And More

 1. Value-Added Tax

 This tax is the amount which is the difference between the price of the raw material plus labor and the price of the finished goods from the producer.
-Therefore, this consumption tax is levied on the “value-added” to the final consumable goods and services.
+Therefore, this type of tax is levied on the “value-added” to the final consumable goods and services.

 2. Excise Tax